Mountain Weather Forecasts for Mountains around the World

 Winter is officially here!
 Do you know where your crampons are?

 Yes, the season of winter is finally here (well, for us in the northern hemisphere…).
 And with that comes the time to start getting out that winter gear.
-Or, if you are anything like me, you’ve already being doing since Summer came along Backpacker Magazine recently had an article on their site covering micro-crampons.
-They […]
+Or, if you are anything like me, you’ve already being doing since Summer came along 🙂 Backpacker Magazine recently had an article on their site covering micro-crampons. […]

 Rate this: